Glossary

 I

-Inherent treatment plan: a term coined by Becker DO to orient practitioners to the knowledge that the arising and sequencing of what has to happen within any given healing process is a function of primary respiration, not of practitioner analysis, and will unfold in its own way.
+Inherent treatment plan: a term coined by Rollin Becker DO to orient practitioners to the knowledge that the arising and sequencing of what has to happen within any given healing process is a function of primary respiration—not of practitioner analysis or motion testing, and will unfold in its own way.
 The practitioner does not have to analyze or diagnose to learn what needs to happen.
-They do, however, have to develop an inner state of stillness, orientation and listening that opens a perceptual doorway to this intrinsic process.
+However, they do have to develop an inner state of receptive stillness and listening, which opens a perceptual doorway to this inherent process.

 J